GasChromatographyToolbox/RetentionData/README.md

 ## Databases

 Different sets of parameters (A, B, C parameters, thermodynamic parameters or K-centric parameters) from different sources are compiled in the folder `Databases`.
 For every source a separate folder is created containing the original data from the sources as comma separated files, reference information as a BibTex file and processed files (e.g. calculation of the other sets of parameters).
 In the sub-folder `Measurements` in the folder `Databases` measured retention data, which is not publicized yet, is collected.

+**Link_to_latest_database**
+**Link_to_latest_database_without_flagged**

 ### Structure of filenames: